bcgov/bcmaps/cran-comments.md

 ## CRAN check issues

+* This is a submission for bcmaps which was archived on 2020-04-27 due to failing checks on CRAN

 * Fixed CRAN errors that were occurring on most check platforms (eg https://www.r-project.org/nosvn/R.check/r-release-linux-x86_64/bcmaps-00check.html).
 `st_make_valid()`, previously exported from package `lwgeom` is now exported from `sf` and its use is dependent on the version of `GEOS` upon which `sf` was built.